Lady Rhea: Community contributions

-In addition to her entrepreneurial impact on New York, Lady Rhea incorporates community activism to raise awareness of witchcraft.
-As the founder of the annual Witch Pride Parade in New York, she fights for acceptance of pagan or occult practices in society.
-Lady Rhea says "Witch Pride Parade isn't because I need rights.
+In addition to her entrepreneurial impact on New York, Bila incorporates community activism to raise awareness of witchcraft.
+As the founder of the annual Witch Pride Parade in New York, she fights for acceptance of pagan or occult practices in society. she says "The Witch Pride Parade isn't because I need rights.
 The Witch Pride Parade is because people need to understand we're not demonologists.
 We're not satanists.
 We're not anti anything.
 We are earth worshipers.
 We want to worship our old gods without people going to persecution."
-This concept of raising awareness is intersected with a goal of bringing different religious backgrounds together under one event.
+Her goal of raising awareness is intersected with a goal of bringing different religious backgrounds together under one event.
 This effort to work in solidarity with other religions highlights her desire to destigmatize paganism along with others.

-Lady Rhea acknowledges evangelical protestors at the parades, with the perception that "they have a right to their beliefs, but don't step on somebody else's."
+She acknowledges evangelical protestors at the parades, with the perception that "they have a right to their beliefs, but don't step on somebody else's."

-Alongside her work for The Witch Pride Parade, she also mentors the next generation of witches.
+Alongside her work for The Witch Pride Parade, she also mentors young witches.
 She urges young individuals who are interested to seek out opportunities for information such as events, books, and shops.